North Blyth Biomass Project: Proposed specification

-Once fully operational, the station would generate 100 megawatts (MW) of electricity.
+Once fully operational, the station would have generated 100 megawatts (MW) of electricity.
 This would equate to over 750 million kilowatt hours (kWh) of electricity a year, enough to power 170,000 average British homes. through burning a mixture of biomass fuels.
 In a year the station would burn between 500,000 and 900,000 tonnes of woodchips, wood pellets, wood briquettes and recycled chipped wood.
 This fuel would be delivered to the station via the nearby port.
-The electricity generated would be enough to cut carbon dioxide emissions by over 300,000 tonnes per year.
+The electricity generated would have been enough to cut carbon dioxide emissions by over 300,000 tonnes per year.

 Cancellation

 The cancellation of the project was announced on 6 March 2014 and RES withdrew.